Climate of Seattle

-The climate of Seattle is temperate, classified in the Mediterranean zone by the most common climate classification (Köppen: Csb) but some sources put the city in the oceanic zone (Trewartha: Do).
-It has cool, wet winters and mild, relatively dry summers, covering characteristics of both.
-The climate is sometimes characterized as a "modified Mediterranean" climate because it is cooler and wetter than a "true" Mediterranean climate, but shares the characteristic dry summer (which has a strong influence on the region's vegetation).
-The city and environs are part of USDA hardiness zone 8b, with isolated coastal pockets falling under 9a.
+The climate of Seattle is temperate, classified in the warm-summer (in contrast to hot-summer) subtype of the Mediterranean zone by the most common climate classification (Köppen: Csb) although some sources put the city in the oceanic zone (Trewartha: Do).
+It has cool, wet winters and warm, dry summers, covering characteristics of both.
+The climate is sometimes characterized as a "modified Mediterranean" climate because it is cooler and wetter than a "true" Mediterranean climate, but shares the characteristic dry summer and the associated reliance upon cooler-season precipitation (which has a strong influence on the region's vegetation).
+The city is part of USDA hardiness zone 9a, with surrounding pockets falling under 8b.

-Records for the Seattle City area date back to 1894, with records at Seattle-Tacoma International Airport beginning in 1945.
+Records for the Seattle City area date back to 1894, with records at Seattle-Tacoma International Airport beginning in 1945, a location notably not within Seattle.
+Prior to 1945 the official temperatures were observed in locations in downtown Seattle, which tends in general to be somewhat warmer and drier than the airport location.
 The hottest officially recorded temperature was 108 °F on June 28, 2021; the coldest recorded temperature was 0 °F on January 31, 1950; the record cold daily maximum is 16 °F on January 14, 1950, while, conversely, the record warm daily minimum is 73 °F on June 27, 2021.

 Seattle generally does not experience many extremes of weather.
-Thunderstorms are rare, as the city reports thunder on just seven days per year.
+However, the 21st century has seen a trend towards more extreme high-temperature and large-precipitation events.
+In July 2009 Seattle's all-time high temperature was broken by a margin of 4 degrees Fahrenheit (2.2 Celsius), then broken again by a margin of 5 F (2.8 C) in June 2021.
+The single-day precipitation record set in October 2003 saw higher precipitation by nearly 2 inches (50mm) than any other day on record.
+However, thunderstorms are still rare, as the city reports thunder on just seven days per year.
 Similarly, the city typically receives at least light snowfall every year, though heavy snowfall is uncommon.

 Temperature

 The city's regime of temperature features small seasonal swings, due to its proximity to the ocean.
-The Pacific ocean, Puget Sound and Lake Washington serve as moderators of the temperature meaning the city is milder than areas inland during the winter and cooler during the summer.
+The Pacific Ocean, Puget Sound and Lake Washington serve as moderators of the temperature meaning the city is milder than areas inland during the winter and cooler during the summer.
 Extreme heatwaves are rare, as are cold temperatures.

 Hot temperature extremes are enhanced by dry, compressed wind from the west slopes of the Cascades, while cold temperatures are generated mainly from the Fraser Valley in British Columbia.
 Records are taken from the Seattle City area from 1894 to 1944 and at Sea-Tac Airport from 1945.